-While there may be endless reasons why your Dallas home’s central air conditioner may need to be repaired, there are a few reasons that are quite common.
-Recognizing what they are may help you to understand what a technician is referring to when they discuss the options for correcting the problem.
-Here are the top 5 list of problems that may result in a system’s failure.
-Please review these considerations and determine whether you need to schedule an HVAC inspection.
+While there may be endless reasons why your Dallas home’s central air conditioner may need to be serviced, there are a couple of reasons that are quite common.
+Recognizing what they are may create some personal understanding what a technician means when they discuss the options for fixing the problem.
+Here are the top 5 list of problems that may cause your air conditioning system to break down.
+Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 - Wrong AC wiring

-Improper, haphazard or uncertified A/C wiring is risky and a probable fire hazard.
+Improper, haphazard or uncertified A/C wiring is risky and a potential fire hazard.
 Bad wiring may stop the system from getting power or can trip the circuit breaker.

 - Your Air Conditioner is Leaking refrigerant

 Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system.
-Low refrigerant usually will indicate a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, usually that suggests there is a leak.
+Low refrigerant usually will suggest a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, typically that suggests there is a leak.
 All refrigerant leaks should be found and repaired.
-To learn about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+To learn about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not functioning